Teacher, Food Technology & Hospitality Department, Onehunga High School

 Diploma in Culinary Arts

-With a dream to teach culinary arts, Karen Coleman hopes to one day inspire her students as much as her lecturers inspired her.
+As a teacher, Karen Coleman hopes to inspire her students as much as her lecturers inspired her.

 “I’ve gained great inspiration from the commitment and intelligence of my culinary arts lecturers, particularly Dr Lindsay Neill, Suzanne Bliss and Glenn Dentice.
 The incredible depth of knowledge they possessed within their specialised areas and their enthusiasm in conveying that knowledge to us, as students, was very inspirational.
 I hope to be as inspiring as they were to me with my students in the future.”